Mac Jackson – V.P. Exploration, Senior Geologist

 Steven Koehler – Manager of Projects, Senior Geologist

-Over his 22 year career, Mr. Koehler has held senior level exploration positions with Newmont, Placer Dome and Miranda Gold exploring for gold on the Carlin and Cortez Trends of northern Nevada.
+Over his 24 year career, Mr. Koehler has held senior level exploration positions with Newmont, Placer Dome and Miranda Gold exploring for gold on the Carlin and Cortez Trends of northern Nevada.
 During this time he participated in gold discoveries at Leeville, Four Corners, Hardie Footwall Extension, Pete underground and Cortez Hills.
-Most recently as Chief Geologist of Evolving Gold, Mr. Koehler led the Nevada exploration programs which included the expansion of the Arch gold system on the Carlin Trend.
-He has a keen eye for recognizing geologic patterns, synthesizing exploration data, and a willingness to incorporate oil exploration techniques into the search for sediment-hosted gold.
-Earlier in his career, Mr. Koehler was directly responsible for discovering a rare-metal pegmatite district in northern Wisconsin.
-Mr. Koehler earned a Bachelor of Science degree in geology from the University of Wisconsin-River Falls and is an AIPG Certified Professional Geologist.
+As Chief Geologist with Evolving Gold, Mr. Koehler led the Nevada exploration programs which included the expansion of the Arch gold discovery on the Carlin Trend.
+He has a keen eye for recognizing geologic patterns, synthesizing complex exploration data, and a willingness to incorporate oil exploration techniques into the search for sedimentary-rock hosted gold.
+Earlier in his career, he was directly responsible for the discovery of a rare-metal pegmatite district in northern Wisconsin.
+Mr. Koehler earned a Bachelor of Science degree in geology from the University of Wisconsin River Falls, he is an AIPG Certified Professional Geologist (#10216), and is a Qualified Person as defined by NI 43-101.

 Steven R. Koehler, Gold Standard’s Manager of Projects, BSc.
 Geology and CPG-10216, is a Qualified Person as defined by NI 43-101

 Neil Whitmer – Manager Lands, Legal and Environment